FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Apps/Apps.md

     - Application
     - Portal
-    - Workspace
+    - Workspace - Not Implemented
-    - Website
+    - Website - Not Implemented
-    - Mobile App
+    - Mobile App - Not Implemented
-    - API Application
+    - API Application - Not Implemented
     - External App

 **4. Set a Name for Your App**